 A lot of travelers get sick from eating or drinking something contaminated in the Pamir.
 Take extra care of your hygiene there.
 Uzbekistan is another place where you might be running to the toilet from a change of diet.

 Water in cities is considered safe to drink by locals, but you might want to filter it.
 Outside of the cities, use your own sound judgement.

-In Kyrgyzstan, people out on the jailoo might invite you for a barbecued marmot (it’s not common, but it might happen).
-This is generally fine, but be aware that marmots carry fleas that carry the bubonic plague and, while treatable nowadays, this is sometimes lethal.
+In Kyrgyzstan and Mongolia, people might invite you for a barbecued marmot (it’s not common, but it might happen).
+This is generally fine, but be aware that marmots carry fleas that in turn carry the bubonic plague and, while treatable nowadays, this is sometimes lethal.

 More tips in the health section.

 Scorpions, black widow spiders and venomous snakes all live in desert areas throughout the Silk Road region.
 Take care, but do not cancel your plans because of it – so far, we have not heard of a tourist getting bitten.

 Wolves are numerous across Central Asia, but you are unlikely to meet them if you are an average hiker.
 Bears live in Kyrgyzstan and Kazakhstan: especially in the Altai mountains, it makes sense to inform yourself with locals.
 In Kyrgyzstan, there is no need to take special precautions.

 Amongst the numerous environmental issues Central Asia faces and refuses to address, the one for travelers we’d like to highlight is air pollution, especially in Kazakhstan.
 Ask any oncologist and they will they you cities like Almaty, Astana and Oskemen are simply lethal (Bishkek is also quite bad).